A Answers (4)

 There is no cure for schizophrenia, and the disease is considered chronic.
 This means that it is reoccurring, and people who suffer from it will require treatment for the rest of their lives.
 However, the symptoms of schizophrenia can be treated with a combination of medication and therapy.
 When the symptoms are under control and the sufferer has undergone life skills training and sessions with a psychiatrist, the schizophrenic person may be able to function in society.
 In some cases, however, people with the disorder fail to take their medications or respond to treatment and must be institutionalized.

-Donna Hill Howes, RN, Administrator, answeredCurrently there is no cure for schizophrenia.
+Donna Hill Howes, RN, Family Medicine, answeredCurrently there is no cure for schizophrenia.
 Researchers and other schizophrenia experts are working to figure out what causes this disease.
 When the cause or causes are known, it may be possible to find a way to cure schizophrenia.
 For now, schizophrenia can only be treated, and symptoms of the disease can be controlled with medicines.
 If you are prescribed medicine to treat your schizophrenia symptoms, you may start feeling better and think that you do not need to keep taking your medicine.
 It may even seem as though you are “cured.”
 But if you do stop taking your medication, your symptoms may come back.
 The best choice is to talk with your doctor about wanting to be off your medicines.
 Together, you can decide if this is a safe option for you.

 Mark Morocco, Emergency Medicine, answeredThere is no cure for schizophrenia.
 Current research is investigating genetic and environmental causes of schizophrenia, in the hopes of finding better ways to detect the illness.
 Other research is focused on improving medication and therapy treatments for people with the disease.
 Currently, medications offer the most help for schizophrenia.
 When people with schizophrenia take their medications on a regular basis, their risk of relapse decreases dramatically.
 Medications reduce the chance of having a relapse from around 75% to 25% each year.
 Different psychotherapy treatments also offer many benefits.